Aditya12084/cust-churn-pred/README.md

 **Star this repo if it helped you!**
 Made by [Aditya Patayane] | [LinkedIn](https://www.linkedin.com/in/aditya-patayane-a506b1252/) | Open for Data Science / ML Engineer roles
 Last Updated: December 2025

-Done bro — ekdum clean, professional aur portfolio-ready README!
-Just change the links and your name.